websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/pages.md

 ## Data Time Periods

 All Page data in Analytics Cloud appears for a specified time period.
 The time period selector recalculates the metrics for the selected time period.
 You must specify a time period to view the metrics.
 The default is 30 days, but this is configurable.
-The following values are supported:
+The following are available:

 **Last 24 hours:** Displays data generated over the last 24 hours.

-**Yesterday:** Displays all data generated yesterday, beginning at 12:00 AM and ending at 11:59 PM.

 **Last 7 days:** Displays data generated for the previous seven full days (the current day is excluded), in daily increments.

-**Last 28 days:** Displays data generated for the previous 28 full days (the current day is excluded), in weekly increments.

 **Last 30 days (default):** Displays data generated for the previous 30 full days (the current day is excluded), in weekly increments.

-**Last 90 days:** Displays data generated over a 13 week period beginning 90 days prior to the end of the current week.
-The time period always begins on a Sunday, and ends with the current, incomplete week (unless viewed on a Saturday approaching midnight).

-Note that the first Sunday of the 90 day time period is not included.
+**Last 90 days:** Displays data generated for the previous 90 full days (the current day is excluded), in 15 day increments.

+**More Preset Periods:** Clicking this leads to additional time periods: Yesterday, Last 28 days, Last 180 days, Last Year.

+**Custom Range:** Use this option to select a start date and end date of your choice.

 ## Visitor Behavior